karthik-d/room-slot-booking/README.md

 - Not linked to any other database through foreign-keys, etc.
 - Used to permanently store user reservation history
 - Destroyed only when the customer is deleted

-### View Profile Feature
-- Users can view relevant user profiles
-- This enables access to contact information like phone number, email ID apart from messaging service
-- User Hierarchy is respected here
-- Admin can view all
-- Manager can view all
-- Customer can view only Managers and only respond (not initiate) conversations with an admin

-### Change Password Feature
-- Users are allowed to change their user account password.

 ## Improvizations and Atomic Features Used
 - Built multi-layer wrapped decorators to accept additional arguments